sukovanej/effect-log/readme.md

 ## [Pretty logger](examples/pretty-logger.ts)

-Use `Log.pretty` to get the pretty logger or `Log.setPrettyLogger` to obtain a layer replacing the default logger.
+Use `PrettyLogger.make` to create the pretty logger or `PrettyLogger.layer` to obtain a layer replacing the default logger.
 Optionally, use the argument to configure what information gets propagated to the output.